 As children's feet develop, it may be necessary to change shoe and sock size every few months to allow room for the feet to grow.
-Although foot problems result mainly from injury, deformity, illness, or hereditary factors, improper footwear can aggravate preexisting conditions.
+Although foot problems result mainly from injury, deformity, illness, or hereditary factors, improper footwear can aggravate pre-existing conditions.
 Shoes or other footwear should never be handed down.

-Tips for Healthy Children's Feet
+Tips for Happy Children’s Feet

 Problems noticed at birth will not disappear by themselves.
 You should not wait until the child begins walking to take care of a problem you've noticed earlier.